The First Years of Redesmere Sailing Club…

 In 2016, Redesmere was named as 'Club of the Year' by the RYA.
-In choosing the Club, the RYA highlighted Redesmere's vibrant membership, broad range of sailing and development opportunities, track-record of improving both sailing participation and the Club's commitment to its ongoing development programme.
+In choosing the Redesmere, the RYA highlighted Club's vibrant membership, broad range of sailing and development opportunities, track-record of improving both sailing participation and the Club's commitment to its ongoing development programme.

 Quite what the Club's original founders would have made of such accolades we will never know, but from those humble beginnings the Club continues to thrive and grow.
 Many thanks to the Founders of the Club.